Fair Division with Two-Sided Preferences: Preliminaries

 Finally, we define the concept of justified envy.

-\begin{definition} Given an allocation $A$, a player~$p\in A_i$ is said to have \emph{justified envy} toward a player~$q\in A_j$ if $j\succ_p i$ and $v_j(p) > v_j(q)$.
-An allocation $A$ is \emph{justified envy-free (justified EF)} if no player has justified envy toward another player.\footnote{One could also consider a weaker version of justified envy where one of the two sides may be indifferent---this leads to a stronger version of justified EF.
-Our non-existence result (Proposition~\ref{prop:justifiedEF-counterexample}) carries over to this version as well.} \end{definition}
+\begin{definition} Given an allocation $A$, a participant~$p\in A_i$ is said to have \emph{justified envy} toward a participant~$p'\in A_j$ if $j\succ_p i$ and $v_j(p) > v_j(p')$.
+An allocation $A$ is \emph{justified envy-free (justified EF)} if no participant has justified envy toward another participant. \end{definition}